The Hero of Fort Sumter – Patrolman Peter Hart

 Brigadier General Robert Anderson’s Death & Unremarkable Burial:

-Brigadier General Anderson died at the age of sixty-six, on October 26, 1871.
+Brigadier General Anderson died at the age of sixty-six, on October 26, 1871, in Nice, France.
 According to an obituary printed in a newspaper, Anderson graduated West Point in the class of 1825.

 Upon the arrival of the large funeral party at West Point “it became evident that West Point did not propose to show any honors to the remains of the gallant dead.”
 There were no troops in formation, no salute fired, and no music played.
 “Not a man raised his hat.”
 A chaplain from Brooklyn read passages from The Bible, as dirt was piled upon the coffin.